aws/jsii/gh-pages/content/consumer-guide/python.md

 !!! info
     Our intention is to make working with *jsii modules* from **Python** as idiomatic as possible.
-Removing the [custom metaclass][metaclass] usage without breaking existing code is a challenging task, adn the situation may consequently remain sub-optional for the near future at least.
+Removing the [custom metaclass][metaclass] usage without breaking existing code is a challenging task, and the situation may consequently remain sub-optional for the near future at least.

 ## Implementing Interfaces